VariableV/cs326-final-chi/docs/milestone3.md

     assignments: Array<String>, // unique assignments in class
     instructor: String, // teacher name
     size: Integer // size of class
+    enrollCode: String // required for enrolling in a class, must be provided by an instructor.
 }

 assignment document {